 3 class hrs and 6 lab hrs/wk, 5 cr.
 A programming option for students interested in becoming systems programmers.
 Subprogram modules and macros are written, linked and tested.
-Lab fee, \$5.
+Class fee, \$12.
 Prerequisite: CS133A.
-W
+Offered as needed.

 CS233B BASIC for Programmers